• Skip to main content

 A whole beef tenderloin sliced on a cutting board.

-Like my recipe for Roasted Whole Beef Tenderloin with Onion Blue Cheese Sauce, this delicious and easy-to-make recipe with its tasty gorgonzola sauce is perfect for feeding a crowd.
+Like my recipe for Bacon Wrapped Beef Tenderloin, this delicious and easy-to-make recipe with its tasty gorgonzola sauce is perfect for feeding a crowd.
 And it’s guaranteed to impress your family and friends!

 It only takes a few minutes to prep, then you pop the beef tenderloin roast in the oven for under an hour, and your oven takes over the heavy lifting.